 www.instagram.com: Facebook Ireland Limited, 4 Grand Canal Square, Dub-lin 2, Ireland

 www.linkedin.com: LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland

 www.twitter.com: Twitter International Company, One Cumberland Place, Fe-nian Street, Dublin 2, D02 AX07, Ireland

 11.1 General Information

 By subscribing to our newsletter, you agree to receive it and to the procedures described.
-We send newsletters, e-mails and other electronic notifications containing advertising information (hereinafter referred to as “newsletters”) only with the consent of the recipients or a legal permission.
+We send newsletters, e-mails and other electronic notifications containing advertising information (hereinafter referred to as “newsletters”) only with a legal permission (e.g. your consent).
 If the contents of the newsletter are specifically described in the context of a registration for the newsletter, these are decisive for the consent.
 Furthermore, our newsletters contain information about our services and our company.

 Double-opt-in procedure and logging: The registration to our newsletter takes place in a so-called double-opt-in procedure, i.e. you will receive an e-mail after registration in which you are asked to confirm your registration.